 MCM 100 Introduction to Digital Media Design (3-0-3).
 Introduces students to digital media as part of developing practical communication skills.
 Covers aspects of advertising and public relations design and layout, web page design and basic animation techniques using keyboard, mouse, scanners, graphics tools such as graphics pad and stylus as well as still and video inputs and the use of printers.
 Introduces students to the basic use of digital design and animation software.
-Students cannot obtain credit for both MCM 100 and DES 100.
 Restricted to mass communication students.
 Lab/Tech fee rate A applies.